ethereum/portal-website/pages/resources/faq.md

 ## How do you know Portal data is from the canonical Ethereum chain?

 The canonicality of Portal data is verified using hash accumulators.
 For pre-merge blocks there are two accumulators: the epoch accumulator and the master accumulator.
 The epoch accumulator collects the block hashes for every canonical ethereum block in an epoch and constructs a Merkle tree.
 The root hash for the epoch tree is then added as a leaf to the master accumulator.
-These structures allow proofs to be generated that specific block hashes are part of the canonical chain.
+These structures allow proofs to be generated that demonstrate that specific block hashes are part of the canonical chain.
 Because The Merge has already happened and the chain of pre-merge blocks is now fixed, the accumulator can be computed once and then stored as a static structure that can be shipped with Portal clients.
 Anyone can recompute the hash accumulator from Ethereum data.

 For blocks created after The Merge, Ethereum itself contains a hash accumulator whose hashes are provided in the block data.
 This data can be used to generate proof that a specific hash is part of the canonical chain.